African farmers should benefit from the cohabitation and free choice between biotech crops and agroecology

 The COVID-19 pandemic, and various farming-related plant diseases and insect challenges, like the locust swarms in East Africa, threaten the livelihood of millions.
 Resilient biotechnology crops that offer protection, like Nigeria’s insect-resistant and drought-tolerant TELA maize and insect-resistant GM cowpea, solve problems and economically empower farmers and rural communities.

 “The climate crisis demands that we innovate and give farmers in every country diverse tool kits.
-Agroecology and biotechnology can co-exist and be mutually supportive,” stated Matt Murray, acting assistant secretary for Economic and Business Affairs in the United States Department of State, while speaking at the 2021 Prix mondial de l'alimentation.
+Agroecology and biotechnology can co-exist and be mutually supportive,” stated Matt Murray, acting assistant secretary for Economic and Business Affairs in the United States Department of State, while speaking at the 2021 World Food Prize.

 Achieving coexistence between agroecology and modern biotechnology in African farming communities will be the turning point in promoting food security on the continent.
 It will also economically rejuvenate Africa’s large and small producers, who will finally enjoy the freedom of choice over what they produce and how they protect and manage their farming investments.